-The Canon EOS M50 Mark II is a mirrorless camera with an APS-C sensor that is small and easy to use.
+The Canon M50 Mark II is a mirrorless camera with an APS-C sensor that is small and easy to use.
 It has a resolution of 24MP.
-It offers just minor improvements over its predecessor, yet it does so at a competitive price, while still providing appealing ergonomics and excellent image quality.
+It offers minor improvements over its predecessor but at a competitive price while still providing appealing ergonomics and excellent image quality.
 Autofocus enhancements, vertical video shooting, and the option to live stream to YouTube straight from the camera, provided that it has a strong enough Wi-Fi connection, are among the new features.

-The Canon EOS M50 Mark II has finally arrived, and it appears to be a quite unusual camera on paper.
-Its 24.1-megapixel picture sensor, Digic 8 processor, 2.36-million-dot electronic viewfinder, and a 3-inch touchscreen are all recognizable features.
+The Canon EOS M50 Mark II has finally arrived, and it appears to be a pretty unusual camera on paper.
+However, its 24.1-megapixel picture sensor, Digic 8 processor, 2.36-million-dot electronic viewfinder, and a 3-inch touchscreen are all recognizable features.

 The rationale for this is understandable.
 Both internally and cosmetically, the Canon EOS M50 Mark II is essentially identical to the original Canon EOS M50.
 The Canon EOS M50 Mark II is the successor of the Canon EOS M50.
-The same hardware, the same ergonomics, the same sensor, and virtually everything else is the same.
-It’s a significant step up from Canon’s entry-level EOS M200 model, but the original was a significant step up as well.
+The same hardware, ergonomics, sensor, and virtually everything else are the same.
+It’s a significant step up from Canon’s entry-level EOS M200 model, but the original was also a considerable step up.

 So, what distinguishes Mark II from the other models?
-Even if it’s not a significant sum, it might make a significant impact depending on what you want to do with your camera.
-There is little value for stills photographers, but there is a huge gain for video photographers and content creators.
-However, there is one major caveat: you must be a content producer in order to benefit from this.
+Even if it’s not a significant sum, it might significantly impact what you want to do with your camera.
+There is little value for still photographers, but there is a massive gain for video photographers and content creators.
+However, one major caveat is that you must be a content producer to benefit from this.

 Body and Handling